monikagolab/Fraud-Detection-Model/README.md

 - binary variable "High Amount": marking transactions above the 99th percentile of transaction amounts, representing unusually large purchases
 These features, combined with interaction variables "Night_NewAccount" and "HighAmount_NewAccount", help the model better distinguish suspicious transactions from normal customer behavior.

+Feature selection was performed through an trial-and-error process, testing different combinations of variables and evaluating their impact on model performance.
+After multiple experiments, the final selected features produced the best results and were therefore kept in the final model. :)

 3 models — *Logistic Regression, Random Forest, and Linear SVM* — were trained and evaluated.
 A preprocessing pipeline was built to consistently encode categorical variables and scale numerical features (for Logistic Regression and Linear SVM).

 To address class imbalance, class_weight="balanced" was used for Logistic Regression and Linear SVM, while class_weight="balanced_subsample" was applied for Random Forest.